lfzawacki/remotest/README.md

 ## why?

-We're running a programming dojo from time to time in my university and we would really like a nice GUI for testing, like the one we have with Java, but with any language we might come along.
+We're running a programming dojo from time to time in my university and it would be really cool to have a GUI for testing, like the one we have with Java, but for any language that might come along.

 This is my attempt at solving this problem.